Bluemangoo/Pingpong/README.md

 - `thread`: Thread for this server.
 - `source`: `Map<String, Source>`.
 Importable, and each source is also importable.
+- `check_status`: Optional, default false, check if source is available, and speedup when unavailable.
+- `check_duration`: Optional, default 1000, duration of per status check (ms).

 Properties of Source: